Solar panels on water canals seem like a no-brainer. So why aren't they widespread?

 Clunky design is another reason the technology hasn’t been widely adopted in India.
 The panels in Gujarat’s pilot project sit directly over the canal, limiting access for maintenance and emergency crews.

 Back in California, Harris took note of India's experience, and began a search for a better solution.
-The project there will use better materials.
+The project there will use better materials and sit higher.

 NEXT STEPS

-Note: This story was first published on July 20, 2023 and was updated on July 21, 2023 to correct the erroneous statement that panels over California’s canals could provide 13 gigawatts of power, enough to supply the city of Los Angeles from January through October.
-The proper term of measurement would have been gigawatt-hours rather than gigawatts, but additionally, researchers now say the total amount of energy that would be generated has not yet been scientifically estimated.